The Analyze tab lets you:

 Remove your test answers from a survey, so they will not have any effect on your survey analysis.

-📞 If you have any questions about analyzing survey results - feel free to reach out to our team via chat or e-mail: support@survicate.com
+📞 If you have any questions about analyzing survey responses - feel free to reach out to our team via chat or email: support@survicate.com.